 Cincinnati’s offense isn’t exactly doing its part to help out the other side of the ball, either.
 Injuries are playing a part in the passing game’s struggles with A.J.
 Green (ankle) still to make his season debut and John Ross on injured reserve with a shoulder problem.
 An injury-depleted offensive line is also making life difficult on Andy Dalton and rushing lanes nearly non-existent for Joe Mixon (3.4 yards per carry).
-The Jags’ defense isn’t what it’s been in previous years, but it did a solid job against New Orleans in the Week 6 loss and could have Jalen Ramsey back.
-Ramsey appeared to be on the verge of suiting up Sunday before being declared inactive.
+The Jags’ defense isn’t what it’s been in previous years, and it now is assured of being without Jalen Ramsey moving forward with the start corner traded to the Rams earlier in the week.

 To the chagrin of Rams fans, it appears certain members of the team’s current lauded coaching staff has been swapped out for some who helped bring about the recent leaner years in franchise history.
 For example, it sure looked like it was Steve Spagnuolo and not Wade Phillips out there calling defensive plays in Weeks 4 and 5 as Los Angeles allowed a combined 85 points across two contests.
 Then, was that Jeff Fisher or Sean McVay overseeing the offensive gameplan in a loss to the 49ers in Week 6?
 Jared Goff’s stats from the contest – 13-for-24, 78 yards – have the offensively challenged former Rams head coach’s fingerprints all over it.